 Are you a good cat… or a bad cat?
 The Bearcat Cafe in Uptown lets you decide by indicating healthy or less healthy items on the menu.
 This modern sit-down cafe offers an array of fresh breakfast and lunch options.
 There are also selections of coffees from Equator Coffee Co, a wide variety of loose-leaf teas, and house-made bottled beverages.

 2521 Jena Street | New Orleans, LA | 504.309.9011

-If you want to experience one of the best brunches in the French Quarter, stop looking and head to Brennan’s.
-Since 1946, this fine-dining landmark on Royal Street is famous for its Creole cuisine, posh breakfasts, and bananas Foster dessert.
+If you want to experience one of the best brunches in the French Quarter, stop looking right now and head to Brennan’s.
+Since 1946, this fine-dining landmark on Royal Street is famous for its Creole cuisine, posh breakfasts, and the birthplace of bananas Foster.
 You can’t mistake the building – just look for the iconic pink exterior.

 417 Royal Street | New Orleans, LA | 504-525-9711